The Magus: Part 1

 “Bless you,” she said, as the last stone was set in its place.
 “Krelli is not a vengeful god, but she does tend to get quite jealous if I’m not careful.”

 I had never heard the name Krelli before, so I asked the woman who she was.
 “She is Divinity of Roads, Travelers, and those without shelter,” she told me.
-“She is part of a very old pantheon that used to be worshipped in this area before the Entarian War.
+“She is part of a very old pantheon that used to be worshiped in this area before the Entarian War.
 After this region was conquered, the Entarian Church burned every shrine to the ground and branded all practicioners as heritics.
 They returned the land after the war, but the Church remained, and the people lost the practice of their faith.”

 “But you didn’t?”
 For a moment I wondered if I had found a kindred spirit, a woman who was risking death to praise the gods she wished as I was risking death to learn magics.